Egyptian Museum Cairo Egypt tours, booking, prices, reviews

-The displays of the Old Kingdom in the Egyptian Museum located to the left hand side of the entrance door.
+The displays of the Old Kingdom in the Egyptian Museum Cairo located to the left hand side of the entrance door.
 They are among the most remarkable among the whole displays of the museum.
 The Old Kingdom or the Pyramids builders period, is a section of the ancient Egyptian history.
 The achievements of this period are Pyramids of Giza, Zoser’s Step Pyramid and Dahshur Pyamid.
 The achievements also include Abu Sir Pyramids.
 The first capital of a unified Egypt founded by King Menes in the 32 nd century BC.
 It called Memphis and located nowadays to the South of Giza.
 In fact, the important Egyptian kings are King Menes, King Zoser and King Senefru.
 They are also King Chespos and King Khafre.
 They ruled over the country from Memphis.

 In addition, there is a wonderful statue of King Khafre which made out of alabaster.
-It put on display in the second hall of the ground floor of the Egyptian Museum in Cairo.
+It put on display in the second hall of the ground floor of the Egyptian Museum Cairo.
 There are also four heads of some of the relatives of the king.
 They also made out of limestone.
-The Egyptian Museum of Antiquities has also a collection of attractive smaller statues of servants.
+The museum of Antiquities has also a collection of attractive smaller statues of servants.
 They are carrying out their everyday duties and responsibilities.
 There is also a statue of a woman grinding the grains.
 Beside her, there is a statue of a man getting the dough ready to produce beer.

-Further details about the Egyptian Museum:
+Further details about the Egyptian Museum Cairo Egypt:

 On the other side there is a man grilling a goose and beside him.
 There is also another man holding a large bag on his shoulder.
 In fact, these statues found in some of the tombs of the Nobles.
 They included these servants with them in their burial chambers.
 This is to serve them in the afterlife as they have served them during their lives.
-Moreover, the ground floor of the Egyptian Museum in Cairo also has a large collection of coffins.
+Moreover, the ground floor of the Egyptian Museum Cairo also has a large collection of coffins.
 They made from different types of rocks and stones.
 They have notable decorations and carvings.